Shigeru Onishi: Connections to the Subjective Photography Movement 1956–1958

-Connections to Gutai 1957-1961
+Connections to Gutai 1957–1961

 At this point in his career, Onishi shifted his artistic focus because he felt the mathematical propositions fundamental to him were beyond the scope of photography.
 He continued his theoretical mathematical treatise, but his artistic production shifted to large-scale abstract ink paintings.

 Around this time, he became acquaintances with the French critic Michel Tapié who was involved with the Gutai group.
 Onishi participated in several shows that the Gutai group hosted through this relationship.
 In 1957, Contemporary World Art, an international exhibition curated by Tapié, featured Onishi's abstract ink paintings.
 The show focused on Art Informel and was first exhibited at the Bridgestone Museum of Art in Tokyo, and later at the Daimaru Department Store in Osaka.
 In 1958, he participated in the Osaka International Festival—The International Art of a New Era: Informel and Gutai, first exhibited in Osaka and later toured to Nagasaki, Hiroshima, Tokyo, and Kyoto.
 In 1959, he appeared in the Fifteen Japanese Contemporary Artists Recommended by Tapié at Gendai Gallery in Tokyo.

 After meeting Tapié, Onishi's works made their first appearance in an exhibition outside Japan in late 1959.
-The Galerie Stadler in Paris feated his work in an exhibition titled METAMORPHISMES.
+The Galerie Stadler in Paris featured his work in an exhibition titled METAMORPHISMES.
 Rodolphe Stadler opened the gallery in October 1955 and hired Tapié as an artistic advisor.

-In May to June 1959, Onishi's work was presented at the exhibition Arte Nuova: Esposizione Internazionale di Pittura e Scultura (“New Art: International Exhition of Painting and Scultpure”) at the Palazzo Graneri in Turin, Italy.
+In May to June 1959, Onishi's work was presented at the exhibition Arte Nuova: Esposizione Internazionale di Pittura e Scultura ("New Art: International Exhibition of Painting and Sculpture") at the Palazzo Graneri in Turin, Italy.

 In March 1961, he was included in an exhibition titled Continuité et avant-garde au Japon (“Continuity and the avant-garde in Japan”).
 The show was held at the now-closed International Center of Aesthetic Research in Turin, which Tapié cofounded.

 Although Onishi was featured in several shows with the Gutai group and had many connections to Tapié, it appears that he was never a full member of the Gutai group.